algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Evaluation criteria

-The evaluation criteria are set principally by the stakeholders, they are the one that will assess whether the product fulfills expectations or not.
-The goal of this project is to improve the current state of the device into a refurbished version that will be more efficient, faster, more user-friendly and secured.
+The evaluation criteria are set principally by the stakeholders, they are the ones that will assess whether the product fulfills expectations or not.
+The goal of this project is to improve the current state of the device into a refurbished version that will be more efficient, faster, more user-friendly and secure.

 #### Acceptance criteria